Frank Peter Joseph Crosetti

 In 2004 he was elected to the Pacific Coast League Hall of Fame.
 He played four seasons for the San Francisco Seals, hitting .320.
-The Yankees purchased him in the fall of 1930 after a terrific 27/.334/.542 line in 189 games that year for the hefty Depression era sum of $75,000, but allowed him to stay with the Seals in 1931 for seasoning before inviting him to spring training in 1932.
+The Yankees purchased him in the fall of 1930 after a terrific .334 batting average and .542 slugging percentage in 189 games that year for the hefty Depression-era sum of $75,000, but they allowed him to stay with the Seals in 1931 for seasoning before inviting him to spring training in 1932.
 As the last surviving Yankee in uniform for Babe Ruth's famous "called shot" home run in the 1932 World Series, Crosetti adamantly insisted that the Bambino did not point.

 Crosetti, who had a long career mostly at shortstop, was not a strong hitter, although he had some power and drew walks well.
 However, his claim to fame was the number of times he led the league in hit-by-pitches - eight, including five consecutive seasons (1936-1940), a streak broken only when his playing time was reduced in 1941 because of the rise of Phil Rizzuto.
 He was so proficient at it he actually led the AL in 1942 (with 9 HBP) in just 74 games.